Paul Pelosi attacker wanted to break Speaker's kneecaps, FBI says

 The charge carries a maximum prison sentence of 30 years.

-Mr DePape is also charged with a count of attempted kidnapping of a US official, which carries a maximum prison sentence of 20 years, and San Francisco prosecutors were expected to announce more charges later on Monday.
+Mr DePape is also charged with a count of attempted kidnapping of a US official, which carries a maximum prison sentence of 20 years, and San Francisco prosecutors announced more charges later on Monday.

+The city's district attorney charged him with attempted murder and assault with a deadly weapon, and he is expected to be arraigned on Tuesday.

-During the attack on Mr Pelosi, which was seen in part by responding police officers, Mr DePape allegedly struck the victim with a hammer, leaving him in need of skull surgery.
+During the attack on Mr Pelosi — which was seen in part by responding police officers — Mr DePape allegedly struck the victim with a hammer while in a scuffle with Mr Pelosi, leaving him in need of skull surgery.

+"DePape stated that he broke into the house through a glass door, which was a difficult task that required the use of a hammer," the FBI complaint reads.

 The FBI complaint also states that he went to the residence with tape, rope, a hammer and zip-ties.